fhiso/legacy-format/serialisation.md

-Otherwise, if the *octet stream* begins with a byte-order mark (U+FEFF) encoded in UTF-8, the *detected character encoding* *shall* be UTF-8; or if the application supports the *optional* UTF-8 encoding UTF-16 and the *octet steam* beings with a byte-order mark encoded in UTF-16 of either endianness, the *detected character encoding* *shall* be UTF-16 of the appropriate endianness.
+Otherwise, if the *octet stream* begins with a byte-order mark (U+FEFF) encoded in UTF-8, the *detected character encoding* *shall* be UTF-8; or if the application supports the *optional* UTF-16 encoding and the *octet steam* begins with a byte-order mark encoded in UTF-16 of either endianness, the *detected character encoding* *shall* be UTF-16 of the appropriate endianness.
 The byte-order mark *shall* be removed from the *octet stream* before further processing.

-Otherwise, if the *octet stream* begins with any ASCII *character* (U+0001 to U+007F) encoded in UTF-16 of either endianness, his encoding *shall* be the *detected character encoding*.
+Otherwise, if the application supports the *optional* UTF-16 encoding and the *octet stream* begins with any ASCII *character* (U+0001 to U+007F) encoded in UTF-16 of either endianness, this encoding *shall* be the *detected character encoding*.

+{.example} ELF files typically begin with the *character* "`0`".
+In the big endian form of UTF-16, sometimes called UTF-16BE, this is encoded with the hexadecimal *octets* `00 30`.
+These two *octets* will be detected as an ASCII *character* encoded in UTF-16, and the *detected charcter encoding* will be determined to be UTF-16BE.

-Otherwise, applications *may* try to detect other character encodings by examining the *octet stream*, but this is *not recommended*.
+Otherwise, applications *may* try to detect other encodings by examining the *octet stream* in an implementation-defined manner, but this is *not recommended*.

-{.note}  One situation where it might be necessary to try to detect another encoding is if the application needs to support (as an extension) a *character encoding* like EBCDIC or UTF-16 which is not compatible with ASCII.
+{.note}  One situation where it might be necessary to try to detect another encoding is if the application needs to support (as an extension) a *character encoding* like EBCDIC or UTF-32 which is not compatible with ASCII.

 Otherwise, there is no *detected character encoding*.